BedeDD/flash-and-dialog-demo/README.md

 Open http://localhost:3000 in your browser.

-**MAKE SURE REDIS SERVER IS RUNNING ON localhost:6379!** otherwise turbo streams will not work.
+**MAKE SURE REDIS SERVER IS RUNNING ON localhost:6379!** otherwise turbo stream broadcasting to channels will not work.

 ## Configuration